Savage Rifts Framework And Race List

 Rogue Scholar*: Trained investigator and historian who excels at uncovering the truth and enlightening the ignorant masses.
 Can be built as a "Rogue Scientist," but for that consider the RCSG Scientist, above.
 (TLPG, p.
 45)

-Shaman*: A worshiper of nature, with the broadest list of powers in the setting and the ability to make empowered fetishes -- similarly to the Barbarian Eco-Wizard or High Magus, above, but via miracles instead of magic.
+Shaman*: A worshiper of nature, effectively a religious druid.
+Has the broadest list of powers in the setting and the ability to make empowered fetishes — similarly to the Barbarian Eco-Wizard or High Magus, above, but via miracles instead of magic.
 (A&M, p.
 23)

-Shifter: A wizard who focuses on dimensional travel and summoning beings to control.
+Shifter: A wizard who focuses on dimensional travel and summoning beings to control, with unique abilities to warp space and control rifts.
 They have a reputation as demon worshipers, which is an option if you want.
 (B&B, p.
 15)

 - See TLFM pp. 13-14 for two new semi-Iconic Edges.

 Spirit Warrior*: A tribal protector, who uses a mix of holy powers and combat training to vanquish evil supernatural beings.
+See the Apok, above, for a similar but more specific champion.
 (A&M, p.
 24)

 Techno-Wizard: Starts with several TW devices, can create new temporary ones (several each session), and gets a bonus on rolls to use them.
 Can also create permanent TW devices and upgrades, and eventually enchanted artifacts.
 (TLPG, p.
 52)